skip to Main Content

 Master of Theology (Th.M.)
 Courses

-Spring 2026 Courses
+Fall 2026 Courses

-BI 801: Seminar in Biblical Studies: The Minor Prophets
+BI 801D: Seminar in Biblical Studies (Daniel)

-Format: Live video conference only
+Format: live video conference only

 Course Description: